arackaf/simple-react-bootstrap/readme.md

 1. The component cannot be a stateless functional component; in other words you need to define it with `class extends React.Component`.
 The reason boils down to refs, and `ReactDom.findDOMNode` not working with SFCs.
 2. The component must pass through (or merge in) the onClick handler that's passed to it.

+## Using a custom component for the dropdown content

+To use a custom component for the dropdown content, two conditions must be satisfied

+1. The component cannot be a stateless functional component; in other words you need to define it with `class extends React.Component`.
+The reason boils down to refs, and `ReactDom.findDOMNode` not working with SFCs.
+2. The component must pass through (or merge in) the classNames property, so the right css class makes it in.

 ## Misc options

 ##### clean